-At the base of the Dudhdagar falls is a lake in turquoise blue water.
-Tourists – all of them in red life jacket swam in the lake while the lifeguards leisurely balanced themselves on rocks.
+At the base of the Dudhsagar falls is a lake in turquoise blue water.
+Tourists – all of them in red life jackets swam in the lake while the lifeguards leisurely balanced themselves on rocks.
 I like to hear the sound of falling water, but with so many people around, the human sounds overpowered the sounds of the waterfall.
 It was still therapeutic to look at the water impatiently falling and flowing away.

-How to Reach Dudhsagar Falls
+How to Reach Dudhsagar Falls?

 A Taxi from Panjim costs anywhere between 3000-4000 Rs.

 Dudhsagar Spa Resort – Goa Tourism has a Dudhsagar Resort at Mollem Village, not too far from where you get the Jeeps.
-They have lovely tented accommodation where you can stay and enjoy the jungle.
+They have lovely tented accommodations where you can stay and enjoy the jungle.
 I stayed there last year during monsoons and really enjoyed the forest all around.
 For more details – Check out their website.